DisCoTec/discotec.github.io/2026/programme.md

    * A Self-Stabilizing Min-Max Consensus via Path-loop Detection

 * **BEST PAPER SESSION**
-   * :star: Runtime adaptation as a programming pattern in service composition :star:
+   *  Runtime adaptation as a programming pattern in service composition

 * **S4 - Simulation tools and methodologies for collective adaptive systems**
    * Simulation and Analysis of Indoor-Air-Quality Measuring Devices with YODA